whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 ### Analytical specification

-For the county-level bivariate correlations between COVID-19 incidence rates and sociodemographic disability characteristics.
-Pearson's Rho is used as the bivariate correlation coefficient.
+The county-level bivariate correlations are used to test association between intra-categorical rates of disability and COVID-19 incidence rates.
+Pearson's rho is the bivariate correlation coefficient.
 As this is a parametric test, normality should be tested.
 A separate hypothesis is formulated for each sociodemographic disability characteristic.

-For the generalized estimating equation to predict county-level COVID-19 incidence rates.
+The generalized estimating equation models are used to test association between intra-categorical rates of disability and COVID-19 incidence rates while accounting for spatial clustering.
-A Beta is used as the correlation coefficient.
+Beta is the correlation coefficient.
 As specified by the author, "GEEs extend the generalized linear model to accommodate clustered data, in addition to relaxing several assumptions  of traditional regression (i.e., normality)".
 Additionally, the author notes that "clusters of observations must be defined based on the assumption that observations within a cluster are correlated while observations from different clusters are independent."